Print output for @column tags ?>

 The three types used by an asynchronous task are the following:

-, the type of the parameters sent to the task upon
+Params, the type of the parameters sent to the task upon

-, the type of the progress units published during
+execution.Progress, the type of the progress units published during

-, the type of the result of the background
+the background computation.Result, the type of the result of the background

 computation.Not all types are always used by an asynchronous task.
 To mark a type as unused,

-simply use the type Void
+simply use the type Void:

 private class MyTask extends AsyncTask<Void, Void, Void> { ... }